SEB-9-BH/react-state-management/the-use-state-hook/README.md

 export default App;
 ```

-If you change the initial state to `true` and check the browser, you will see that our `div` has taken on our dark mode styling.
-If you change the initial state to `false` and check the browser, you will see that our `div` has taken on our light mode styling.
+If you change the initial state to `true` and check the browser, you will see that our component has taken on some dark mode styling.
+If you change the initial state to `false`, you will see that our component has taken on our light mode styling.

 ## Building State